Taff, Steve, PhD, OTR/L, FNAP, FAOTA

 Background

 Dr. Taff earned his bachelor's degree in microbiology in 1989 from Missouri State University, his master's degree in occupational therapy in 1997 from Washington University School of Medicine in St. Louis, and his doctoral degree in education and educational psychology in 2005 from the University of Missouri-St. Louis.
 After graduating from the Program in 1997, Dr. Taff worked as a pediatric occupational therapist at Special School District (SSD) in St. Louis County before accepting a management position as the director for the occupational therapy, physical therapy and adaptive physical education department at SSD, where he served for nearly seven years.
 Dr. Taff has also served as adjunct professor in St. Louis University’s School for Professional Studies, teaching courses in special education, human growth and development, classroom management, and teaching methods.
-Dr. Taff has continued interests in curriculum development (formal, informal, and hidden); program evaluation and continuous improvement models; educational research and the scholarship of teaching and learning; critical learning theories; and the historical, philosophical, and sociocultural aspects of education and occupational therapy.
-He also is heavily involved in School of Medicine diversity, equity and inclusion, inter-professional education, and leadership initiatives.
+Dr. Taff has continued interests in curriculum development (formal, informal, and hidden); educational research and the scholarship of teaching and learning; learning theories; and the historical, philosophical, and sociocultural aspects of health professions education.
+He maintains leadership roles in the School of Medicine Office of Faculty Promotions & Career Development and the Academy of Educators and contributes to various university improvement initiatives.

 Selected Publications